Michael Connelly: Early life

-Connelly was born in Philadelphia, Pennsylvania, the second oldest child of W. Michael Connelly, a property developer, and Mary Connelly, a homemaker.
+Connelly was born in Philadelphia, Pennsylvania, the second eldest child of W. Michael Connelly, a property developer, and Mary Connelly, a homemaker.
 He is of Irish ancestry.
 According to Connelly, his father was a frustrated artist who encouraged his children to want to succeed in life and was a risk taker who alternated between success and failure in his pursuit of a career.
 Connelly's mother was a fan of crime fiction and introduced her son to the world of mystery novels.

-At age 12, Connelly moved with his family from Philadelphia to Fort Lauderdale, Florida, where he attended St. Thomas Aquinas High School.
-At age 16, Connelly's interest in crime and mystery escalated when, on his way home from his work as a hotel dishwasher, he witnessed a man throw an object into a hedge.
+At age 12 Connelly moved with his family from Philadelphia to Fort Lauderdale, Florida, where he attended St Thomas Aquinas High School.
+At age 16 Connelly's interest in crime and mystery escalated when, on his way home from his work as a hotel dishwasher, he witnessed a man throw an object into a hedge.
 Connelly decided to investigate and found that the object was a gun wrapped in a lumberjack shirt.
-After putting the gun back, he followed the man to a bar and then left to go home to tell his father.
-Later that night, Connelly brought the police down to the bar, but the man was already gone.
+After putting the gun back he followed the man to a bar and then left to go home to tell his father.
+Later that night Connelly brought the police down to the bar but the man was already gone.
 This event introduced Connelly to the world of police officers and their lives, impressing him with the way they worked.

 Connelly had planned on following his father's early choice of career in building construction and started out at the University of Florida in Gainesville, at the Rinker School of Building Construction, studying construction management.
 After earning grades that were lower than expected, Connelly went to see Robert Altman's film The Long Goodbye (1973).
 The film, based on Raymond Chandler's eponymous 1953 novel, inspired Connelly to want to become a mystery writer.
-Connelly went home and read all of Chandler's works featuring Philip Marlowe, and decided to transfer to the University of Florida College of Journalism and Communications, major in journalism, and minor in creative writing.
+Connelly went home and read all of Chandler's works featuring Philip Marlowe and decided to transfer to the University of Florida College of Journalism and Communications, major in journalism and minor in creative writing.